fangfufu/Linux-Fake-Background-Webcam/README.md

                             Foreground mask image path
     --hologram            Add a hologram effect
-    --no-ondemand         Continue processing when no consumers are present
+    --no-ondemand         Continue processing when no consumers are present --background-mask-update-speed BACKGROUND_MASK_UPDATE_SPEED
+                            The running average percentage for background mask updates (default to 50)
+    --use-sigmoid         Force the mask to follow a sigmoid distribution, default to false
+    --threshold THRESHOLD
+                            The minimum percentage threshold for accepting a pixel as foreground (default to 75)

 ## License
 The source code of this repository are released under GPLv3.